laravel-omaha/cat-friends/README.md

 <a name="installation"></a>
 # Installation

+1. Set up any pre-requisites ( MySQL, Apache, PHP ) for a local Laravel project.
-1. Clone the repository to wherever you keep projects locally.
+2. Clone the repository to wherever you keep projects locally.
   - `git clone git@github.com:laravel-omaha/cat-friends.git`
-1. Head into the cat-friends project directory.
+3. Head into the cat-friends project directory.
   - `cd cat-friends`
-1. Install the Composer dependencies.
+4. Install the Composer dependencies.
   - `composer install`
-1. Copy `.env.example` to `.env`
+5. Copy `.env.example` to `.env`
-1. Set any necessary details in `.env` such as your database user and password.
+6. Set any necessary details in `.env` such as your database user and password.
-1. Generate a local application key.
+7. Generate a local application key.
   - `php artisan key:generate`
-1. Run your migrations and set up some smaple data.
+8. Run your migrations and set up some smaple data.
   - `php artisan cats:fresh`

 <a name="meetup-presentation"></a>